TheIoTLearningInitiative/InternetOfThingsCloud/documentation/OpenStackGettingStarted.md

 xe1gyq@jessie:~/openstack$ cd devstack
 xe1gyq@jessie:~/openstack/devstack$ ./stack.sh
 ...
+ENTER A PASSWORD TO USE FOR THE DATABASE.
+ENTER A PASSWORD TO USE FOR RABBIT.
+ENTER A SERVICE_PASSWORD TO USE FOR THE SERVICE AUTHENTICATION.
+ENTER A PASSWORD TO USE FOR HORIZON AND KEYSTONE (20 CHARS OR LESS).
+...
 Error on exit
 ./stack.sh: line 488: generate-subunit: command not found xe1gyq@jessie:~/openstack/devstack$ sudo pip install -U os-testr